RedHatInsights/quickstarts/docs/quickstarts/README.md

 5. Create the following quick start files and format your content into YAML:

     a.
-Create a new directory with an identifiable name in `docs/quickstarts/<name>` in [**Red Hat Insights quick starts**](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts) to contain your quick start files.
+Create a new directory with an identifiable name in `docs/quickstarts/<name>` in [**this repository**](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts) to contain your quick start files.

     b.
 In the new directory, create a `metadata.yml` file.
 Ensure you have a blank line at the end of the file: